 Things to Know When Getting a Savannah Cat

-- Savannah cats require moderate maintenance to keep the coat in good shape. this type of cats also sheds moderately but can be minimized by providing proper nutrition, maintenance and containing the shedding into a small area.
+Savannah cats require moderate maintenance to keep their coats in good shape.
+These cats also shed moderately, but this can be minimized by providing proper nutrition, maintenance, and containing the shedding into a small area.

-- These cats are known to be quiet and are good for individuals whose concern are the noises the cats might do.
-However, this breed will need great attentions and not recommended for people with busy schedules.
+These cats are known to be quiet and are therefore good for individuals whose concerns are the noises that the cats might make.
+However, this breed will need great attention and is not recommended for people with busy schedules.

-- Savannah cats generally like to engage in activities and owner are encouraged to spend an estimate of ten (10) to fifteen (15) minutes several times a day to suffice the need of your Savannah kitten.
-Owners who have kids at home should not worry since Savannah cats are typically good, sweet and affectionate towards others.
+Savannah cats generally like to engage in activities, and you are encouraged to spend an estimate of 10 to 15 minutes several times a day bonding with your Savannah kitten.
+Owners who have kids at home need not worry since these cats are typically good, sweet, and affectionate toward others.

-- It is important to know that there are laws that govern the ownership of these cats.
-In the United States, the laws vary according to states.
-Several states set more restrictive laws on owning a hybrid cat which includes Massachusetts, Texas, Hawaii and Georgia.
-You can acquire more information about the law that concerns ownership of hybrid cats at hybridlaw.com.
+Finally, it is important to know that there are laws that govern the ownership of these cats.
+In the United States, the laws vary according to state.
+Several states have more restrictive laws on owning hybrid cats like Savannah which include Massachusetts, Texas, Hawaii, and Georgia.